steve-canham/imp_geo/README.md

 <h3>Configuration</h3>
 The system requires a simple configuration file (app_config.toml) in the same folder as cargo.toml.
-This needs to have the structure shown below, with the relevant values inserted between the doubvle quotes: <br/>
+This needs to have the structure shown below, with the relevant values inserted between the double quotes: <br/>
 <br/>
 [folders]<br/>
 data_folder_path=""<br/>